IliaIdakiev/ahaplay/server/readme.md

 - NodeJS Session Processor debug port is determined by app.config.json file with property `sessionProcessorDebugPort` (it should be `9229` if we want to be able to debug from docker container).
 In nginx we have port `9231` which is poxing to `9229` and when docker is ran with debug mode we have `2992` is proxied to `9231`.

 - POSTGRES is exposed via port `9856` from nginx and when we run the docker in debug mode this port is accessed from `5431`.

+## Documentation

+### Slots

+This represents a scheduled/ongoing/passed session and we have two types:

+- ALL - All invited users are playing together

+- SPLIT - We split the invited users into multiple sessions